FAIRmat-NFDI/AreaC-Tutorial10_2023/docs/part4.md

 Here are some general guidelines for preparing your upload folder in order to make it easier for the _automatic workflow recognition_ to work:

-- Always organize your files in an **upwards-downwards structure**, i.e., the initial _tasks_ should be upper in the directory tree, while the later _tasks_ lower on it.
+- Always organize your files in an **top-down structure**, i.e., the initial _tasks_ should be upper in the directory tree, while the later _tasks_ lower on it.
 - Avoid having to go up and down between folders if some properties are derived between these files.
 These situations are very complicated to predict for the current NOMAD infrastructure.
 - Avoid duplication of files in subfolders.
 If initially you do a calculation A from which a later calculation B is derived and you want to store B in a subfolder, there is no need to copy the A files inside the subfolder B.